 Good Oral Hygiene is the foundation to Straightening your teeth

 Dr. C Lun WangI have been treating myself with both lingual(tongue side) and labial(lip side) braces for almost a year now.
 Initially, the biggest adjustment was to the braces poking or rubbing against my lips or my tongue.
-The constant irritation gave me raw spots on the mucosa of my mouth.
-This skin irritation was an annoyance that was minor and lasted only for the first month.

-Further to that, I had to learn to eat with the braces, since if I chewed hard on foods, I would hit some of the braces too hard, and broke them off.
-It is amazing how your body adapts to these needs, since you cannot remove the braces, I was able to adjust the pressure to which I applied with each bite, so that I would not bite too hard to break my braces, but hard enough to chew my food.
-The proprioceptive(pressure sensing) receptors built into my teeth gave instant feedback to my bite pressure, and by training, my muscles developed the proper muscle memory so that during each subsequent bite, the pressure is just right.
+Further to that, I had to learn to eat with the braces, since if I chewed hard on foods, I would hit some of the braces too hard and break them off.
+It is amazing how your body adapts to these needs, since you cannot remove the braces, I was able to adjust the pressure that I applied with each bite so that I would not bite too hard to break my braces, but hard enough to chew my food.

 The next adjustment I went through was the fact that I frequently bit on my lip when I chewed.
 This was a much more painful experience and one that took me longer to get over.
-During your chewing cycle, your lips, cheeks and tongue have been trained to move the bolus of food that is in your mouth around and on to the biting surface of your teeth.
-Your lips have to provide an additional function, that is they also have to keep your food, and especially the liquids in your mouth from being squeezed out of your mouth, on to your chin and your clothes.
-Your eating partners especially appreciate this function, since seeing your food coming out of your mouth is hardly neither appealing nor appetizing.
-My problem with my lips is that they frequently got caught on my lower braces during chewing and made cuts on my lips that are very painful.
-Luckily, wounds in your mouth heal much faster than on your skin, and after a few months, my lip muscles also adapted to their new functional parameters.
+During your chewing cycle, your lips, cheeks, and tongue have been trained to move the bolus of food that is in your mouth around and onto the biting surface of your teeth.

 Introduction